elatella/helm-basics-training/content/en/docs/04/_index.md

 ## Task {{% param sectionnumber %}}.6: Install and verify production release

-{{% alert  color="primary" %}}Make sure you have deleted the previous installed release befor you install the production release.
+{{% alert  color="primary" %}}Make sure you have deleted the previous installed release before you install the production release.
 Otherwise you will have collisions because of duplicated resources in the same namespace.{{% /alert %}}

 Now we have prepared our values file for the production environment.
 Next we can install the chart again, but with a different name and different values.